dheerajark/portfolio/README.md

    Open your web browser and go to `http://localhost:5000` to view the website locally.

+6. Manual Registration and Login:

+   - Navigate to the registration page by adding /register to the website URL 'http://localhost:5000/register'.
+   - After registering, navigate to the login page by adding /login to the website 'http://localhost:5000/login'.

 ## Contribution

 Contributions are welcome!
 If you have any suggestions, improvements, or feature requests, feel free to open an issue or create a pull request.